DominicMarkNg/dominicng.github.io/docs/Linear Algebra/Matrix Operations, Special Matrices, and Matrix Decompositions.md

 ### The Role of Determinant in Inverse Transformation

-If a matrix $ A $ is responsible for a particular transformation, the matrix $ A^{-1} $ should theoretically undo this transformation.
+If a matrix $A$ is responsible for a particular transformation, the matrix $A^{-1}$ should theoretically undo this transformation.
 This works flawlessly when the determinant is non-zero because the transformation keeps the dimensions intact, meaning that if you started in a 2D plane, you will remain in a 2D plane.
 You can always find a unique mapping back to the original space.

 However, when the determinant is zero, the matrix effectively collapses the dimensions.
 In a 2D space, for example, the transformation might map a rectangle to a single line.
 All the points from the original 2D figure are compressed into a 1D line, losing their original identity.
 Now, it becomes impossible to uniquely map these points back to their original positions.
 In essence, the transformation is irreversible, and hence an inverse matrix does not exist.

 ### Geometric Interpretation and Linear Transformations

-To further dissect the situation, consider a 2x2 matrix transforming a plane $ \mathbb{R}^2 $.
-Even if this matrix collapses the plane to a line or a point, these reduced-dimension figures still exist within $ \mathbb{R}^2 $.
+To further dissect the situation, consider a 2x2 matrix transforming a plane $\mathbb{R}^2$.
+Even if this matrix collapses the plane to a line or a point, these reduced-dimension figures still exist within $\mathbb{R}^2$.
 The problem arises when we try to reverse the transformation.

-For transformations that are products of matrices, say $ AB $ or $ BA $, if the determinant of $ A $ is zero, there are points in $ \mathbb{R}^2 $ that are unreachable by $ A $, making it impossible to map them back via $ B $.
+For transformations that are products of matrices, say $AB$ or $BA$, if the determinant of $A$ is zero, there are points in $\mathbb{R}^2$ that are unreachable by $A$, making it impossible to map them back via $B$.
 Moreover, linear transformations always map the zero vector to itself, further complicating the situation when trying to find an inverse transformation.

 To summarize, a zero determinant essentially collapses the original space to a lower dimension, making it impossible to reverse the transformation uniquely.
 Therefore, for a matrix to be invertible, it is crucial that its determinant is not zero.